omarcostahamido/PVM/README.md

 `@lxterminal -e sh /home/pi/PVM/launch.sh`

-Note: this is assuming that you clone this repo on your raspberry pi in the main /home/pi folder and followed the steps in <a target="_self" href="#installation">Installation</a> above.
+Note: this is assuming that you clone this repo on your raspberry pi in the main /home/pi folder and followed the steps in the <a target="_self" href="#installation">Installation</a> section above.

 ## Todo